 (5.3) The Company shall issue invoices to the Customer in respect of the Fees.
-All invoices shall be in pounds Sterling and shall be payable in full by the Customer.
+All invoices shall be in Euros and shall be payable in full by the Customer.
 All Fees exclude any Value Added Tax legally payable on the date of the invoice, which shall be paid by the Customer in addition, where applicable.

 (5.4) The Customer shall pay all Fees to the Company by credit card at the time of order.
 The Fee is the price in force at the date and time of the Customer’s order.

 (5.5) The Customer undertakes that all details provided for the purpose of obtaining the Services will be correct and that the credit card details used are its own and that there are sufficient funds or credit facilities to cover the Fees.

 (5.6) Where payment of any Fees is not received within 14 days of the due payment date, the Company may, without liability to the Customer, disable the Customer’s password, account and access to all or part of the Services and the Company shall be under no obligation to provide any or all of the Services while the invoice(s) concerned remains unpaid.
 The Company shall be entitled to charge interest on overdue Fees at the applicable statutory rate.

 (5.7) The Company reserves the right to recover any costs and reasonable legal fees it incurs in recovering overdue payments.

 (6.1) Each party warrants and represents that: (i) it has full corporate power and authority to enter into this Agreement and to perform the obligations required hereunder; (ii) the execution and performance of its obligations under this Agreement does not violate or conflict with the terms of any other agreement to which it is a party and is in accordance with any applicable laws; and (iii) it shall respect all applicable laws and regulations, governmental orders and court orders, which relate to this Agreement.